qyuan210/15688/README.md

 # JD

-This respository contains things in JD.
+This respository contains file needed for 15688 tutorial.